 3 of the Best Sources of Protein

-Here are a few great examples of foods that are rich in quality protein that provides your body with the most essential amino acids.
+Here are a few great examples of foods rich in high-quality protein that provide your body with the essential amino acids.

 1. Grass-Fed Meat, Pastured Eggs, and Wild-Caught Fish

-When it comes to obtaining the full spectrum of essential amino acids almost nothing beats protein derived from animals raised in their native habitats.
-Meat from livestock and poultry that forage on pesticide-free grass and bugs; eggs from chickens that roam chemical-free pastures; and fish caught in the wild are all excellent sources of “complete” protein.
-These protein sources contain many or all of the essential amino acids, as well as non-essential amino acids and other important vitamins and minerals.
+When it comes to obtaining the full spectrum of essential amino acids, almost nothing beats protein derived from animals raised in their native habitats.
+Meat from livestock and poultry that forage on pesticide-free grass and bugs, eggs from chickens that roam chemical-free pastures, and fish caught in the wild are all excellent sources of “complete” protein.
+These protein sources contain many or all of the essential amino acids, as well as non-essential amino acids and other vital vitamins and minerals.

 Both of the rare amino acids mentioned above − selenocysteine and pyrrolysine − are either present or able to be synthesized from the amino acids found in grass-fed, wild, and pastured meat and eggs.

-The reason I emphasize grass-fed, wild, and pastured with regards to meat and eggs is that animals raised in these environments are healthier in general.
+The reason I emphasize grass-fed, wild, and pastured meat and eggs is that animals raised in these environments are generally healthier.
 Cows, for instance, are ruminant creatures that were designed to eat grass, not corn and soybeans as is commonly fed to them.
-The same goes for chickens that feed on bugs and other things they find in grass as opposed to grains, which are oftentimes genetically-modified and sprayed with toxic chemicals.
-When animals eat what they were created to eat, and live in open-air environments, they produce meat and eggs that are richer in the vital nutrients that your body needs.6
+The same goes for chickens that feed on bugs and other things they find in grass as opposed to grains, which are often genetically modified and sprayed with toxic chemicals.
+When animals eat what they were created to eat and live in open-air environments, they produce meat and eggs that are richer in the vital nutrients that your body needs.6

 2. Superfood Seeds

 If you’re not a meat-eater or want to avoid animal products altogether, vegetarian/vegan options that are considered complete proteins include seeds and nuts.
-Some seeds and nuts are better than others, of course, and my recommendation would be to seek out superfood varieties that stand out as having a diverse spread of amino acids.
+Some seeds and nuts are better than others, of course, and my recommendation is to seek out superfood varieties that stand out for their diverse amino acid profiles.
 Two solid contenders in the seed category are chia (Salvia hispanica) and hemp (Cannabis sativa), both of which contain all of the essential amino acids.

 Besides containing a treasure trove of dietary fiber, trace minerals, and omega-3 fatty acids, chia seeds are made up of 20% complete protein, making them an excellent alternative to meat.
-Chia seeds are so nutritious, in fact, that ancient Aztec warriors are said to have relied on them for strength during battle, only having to eat a single spoonful for 24 hours of nutritive support.7 Hemp seeds are similarly nutritious; the shelled varieties of which contain 11 grams of complete protein per 30-gram serving.8
+Chia seeds are so nutritious, in fact, that ancient Aztec warriors are said to have relied on them for strength during battle, needing only a single spoonful to sustain them for 24 hours.7 Hemp seeds are similarly nutritious; the shelled varieties of which contain 11 grams of complete protein per 30-gram serving.8

 3. Bone Broth: One of the Most Nutritionally-Dense Sources of Clean Protein on the Planet

-If you’ve ever made chicken soup at home and noticed that, after being refrigerated, the composition of the broth turns gelatin-like, what you’re seeing is the presence of protein that’s been extracted from the chicken bones and infused into the liquid.
-This gelatinous substance is commonly referred to as bone broth because it’s a product of chicken bones and everything they contain, including protein and the full spectrum of essential and non-essential amino acids.
+If you’ve ever made chicken soup at home and noticed that, after being refrigerated, the broth turns gelatin-like, what you’re seeing is protein extracted from the chicken bones and infused into the liquid.
+This gelatinous substance is commonly referred to as bone broth because it’s made from chicken bones and everything they contain, including protein and the full spectrum of essential and non-essential amino acids.

 Bone broth is often referred to as “nature’s multivitamin” because it’s one of the most nutritious superfoods on the planet.
-Making bone broth yourself is relatively easy in that it’s basically boiling bones in a large pot of water and adding some vegetables and spices for seasoning.
-However in today’s time-crunched society, finding the time required to watch over the pot can be its own challenge.
+Making bone broth yourself is relatively easy: boil bones in a large pot of water, then add vegetables and spices for seasoning.
+However, in today’s time-crunched society, finding the time to watch the pot can be a challenge in itself.

-The good news is that bone broth is now sold both in cartons and as a powdered protein supplement which is especially convenient for busy and active folks who want the benefits of bone broth without the hassle of making it.
-Bone broth protein powder, if it’s prepared correctly, contains all of the same nutrients that liquid bone broth does.
-This includes glycosaminoglycans (GAGs), glucosamine, hyaluronic acid, and chondroitin sulfate, all of which have been scientifically shown to help support collagen and elastin production, joint and ligament strength, cell rejuvenation, and skin health.9
+The good news is that bone broth is now sold both in cartons and as a powdered protein supplement, which is especially convenient for busy and active folks who want the benefits of bone broth without the hassle of making it.
+Bone broth protein powder, if prepared correctly, contains all the same nutrients as liquid bone broth.
+This includes glycosaminoglycans (GAGs), glucosamine, hyaluronic acid, and chondroitin sulfate, all of which have been shown to support collagen and elastin production, joint and ligament strength, cellular rejuvenation, and skin health.9

-Beyond its protein content and the presence of these aforementioned nutrients, bone broth is rich in a number of other synergistic healing compounds that show incredible promise in other areas of health.
+Beyond its protein content and the aforementioned nutrients, bone broth is rich in a number of other synergistic healing compounds that show incredible promise in other areas of health.
 A few examples include its reported ability to help heal the gut and boost the immune system.
-Some people have even been able to overcome food intolerances and allergies from including bone broth as part of their diet, which is why this powerful superfood is gaining so much attention these days.
+Some people have even been able to overcome food intolerances and allergies by including bone broth in their diet, which is why this powerful superfood is gaining so much attention these days.

 One of the reasons why bone broth is superior to many other forms of protein is that it’s remarkably easy to digest.
 The gelatin it contains “gets along” really well with intestinal flora.
-This facilitates the assimilation of all of its many nutrient co-factors, all of which play a special role in health maintenance and disease prevention.10
+This facilitates the assimilation of its many nutrient cofactors, all of which play a specific role in health maintenance and disease prevention.10

-Editor’s Note: This post was originally published in May 2017.
-It has been updated and republished in May 2019.
+Editor’s Note: This article was initially published in 2022 and has been updated in 2026.

 Article Summary